Preventing Tick Bites: New Study Reveals Electrostatic Energy Attracts Ticks to Their Victims

 A tick bite can be dangerous.
 Because the animals can transmit pathogens that cause Lyme disease and TBE (tick-borne encephalitis).
 And: The risk of infection increases due to climate change – more and more regions in Germany are becoming TBE risk areas.
 In addition, tick species are increasingly settling here that were not originally native to Germany and can transmit diseases such as typhus and Q fever.

 Because, as researchers at the British University of Bristol have now discovered, ticks are capable of a kind of flight under certain circumstances.
-And this knowledge could also help to effectively ward off the bloodsuckers in the future.
+And this knowledge might also help to effectively ward off the bloodsuckers in the future.

 As if drawn by a magnet